mvysny/vaadin-on-kotlin/docs/services.md

 }
 ```

-The `object` thing is just a Kotlin word for singleton.
+The `object` keyword is just a Kotlin word for singleton.
 Now you can simply call the function as

 ```kotlin
 BookingService.book()
 ```

 Since it's a singleton, multiple threads may call the `book()` function
-at the same time.
+at the same time, on the same instance.
 It is therefore important that the `book()` function does not store its computation (not even temporarily) in
 some kind of a global variable, or into a field/property of the `BookingService`.
 If this is needed,
 simply turn the service into a class: